Ciavenasca goat

-The Ciavenasca is an indigenous breed of domestic goat from the Valchiavenna, in the northern part of the province of Sondrio, in Lombardy in northern Italy.
+The Ciavenasca is an Italian breed of domestic goat from the Valchiavenna, in the northern part of the province of Sondrio, in Lombardy in northern Italy.
 It is raised only in that area; the name of the breed derives from that of the valley or the town of Chiavenna.
 The Ciavenasca belongs to the group of polychrome or multi-coloured Alpine goat breeds and displays several distinct coat types, each of which has a name in the local dialect.
 Management is extensive: the animals are kept on high alpine pasture in the summer months.
 They are extremely hardy and well adapted to mountain terrain.